BillyGalbreath/VS-SharableWaypoints/README.md

 # Sharable Waypoints

-Client side mod to share your waypoints with your friends
+Share your waypoints with your group